bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

  - Copyright & IP Sovereignty: Utilization of the NUPA-NG "Technical Stack" for commercial gain or corporate "philosophies" without a licensed NUPA-NG-01 agreement is a direct violation of the Architect's Intellectual Property rights.

-**For inquiries regarding Community Opt-In or to request a Commercial Lease template for audit, please contact the Architect directly.**
+**For inquiries regarding State Opt-In or to request a Commercial Lease template for audit, please contact the Architect directly.**

 ### For Your Consideration